SaadatKhan/DF-RAG/README.md

 # DF-RAG: Query-Aware Diversity for Retrieval-Augmented Generation

-This repository contains the code for **DF-RAG**, a training-free Retrieval-Augmented Generation method that balances query relevance and chunk diversity at inference time using geometric MMR (gMMR) and LLM based planner and Evaluator.
+This repository contains the code for **DF-RAG**, a training-free Retrieval-Augmented Generation method that balances query relevance and chunk diversity at inference time using geometric MMR (gMMR) and LLM based Planner and Evaluator.

 <img src="df-rag.png" >